 BMC ambassadors help the BMC raise its profile by acting as role models to inspire and engage young climbers, hill walkers and mountaineers, encouraging more young people to join and get involved with the BMC.

-List of BMC Ambassadors
+Meet the BMC Ambassadors

 Our Staff and Volunteers